Will My Boiler Work If The Water Is Off?

 Are my pipes at risk of freezing?

-Sometimes, we hear people shutting off the water supply and leaving their home empty for a few days in winter.
+Sometimes, we hear people shutting off the water supply and leaving their homes empty for a few days in winter.
 They don’t want to return home to a burst water pipe or a burst main.

 It is a good safety measure to shut off mains water when you go away in winter.
 However, if pipes freeze or burst before the stopcock, the water will still begin to leak once it thaws.
 This could be in your home.